Menu

 Each time I dialled I was met with a line that was blank.
 Even after several re-dials there was no response.
 I then began to vary the times of calling but it made no difference.”

-Some years later, I sent Sister Burke an early draft of my manuscript, Absent Justice My Story ', concerning my valiant attempt to run a telephone-dependent business without a dependent phone service.
+Some years later, I sent Sister Burke an early draft of my manuscript, Absent Justice My Story ', concerning my valiant attempt to run a telephone-dependent business without a dependable phone service.
 Sister Burke wrote back,

 “Only I know from personal experience that your story is true, otherwise I would find it difficult to believe.
 I was amazed and impressed with the thorough, detailed work you have done in your efforts to find justice”